How to integrate AI with Zendesk: A practical guide in 2026

 Getting started with an AI platform

 Using a modern AI platform makes getting started surprisingly easy.
-The whole "go live in minutes, not months" thing is actually true.
-Here’s a quick look at how simple the process can be.
+Here’s a quick look at how the process typically works.

 -